aymuos15/InstaMatch/README.md

 - Limitations:

+PanopticAPI

+- Limitations:

 ### Contributions

 We are always looking for contributions in any form.
+Immediately, we are looking to build exhaustive unit tests.

-### Guidelines
+### Guidelines (Will be completed soon.)

-Final Guidelines coming soon ...
+...

 ## Todo's Theory
 - [ ] Decide the best way to approach empty pred/gt pairs.